Static properties of a React class component should not be defined as instance properties

 • react

-This rule applies when the React static property is defined as an instance property.
+This rule applies when the static property of a React class component is defined as an instance property.

-React provides following static properties which applied to all instances of the component once defined as static.
+React provides the following static properties which apply to all instances of the component once defined as static.

 3. getDerivedStateFromProps()

-When these properties are defined as instance properties in ES6 class component, React outputs a warning message.
+If these properties are defined as instance properties of the class, React ignores them and outputs a warning message.

 Noncompliant Code Example